 - If Excess Cash (CFO + CFI) is negative for an extended period of time, then the return to the shareholder may be very low or closer to zero

 A business generates cash through its daily operations of supplying and selling goods or services.
 Some of the cash has to go back into the business to renew fixed assets and support working capital.
 If the business is doing well, it should generate cash over and above these requirements.
 Any extra cash is free to go to the debt and equity holders.
-The extra cash is known as Free Cash Flows
+The extra cash is known as Free Cash Flow to firm

 #3 – Free Cash Flow – Analyst’s Formula